-- The program must focus on quickly moving residents to permanent housing 1. - 2.
-The program may not screen out clients for: - o Having too little or no income - o Active or history of substance abuse - Having a criminal record - History of domestic violence (e.g. lack of a protective order, period of separation from abuser, or law enforcement involvement) - The program may not terminate clients for: 3. - Failure to participate in supportive services - Failure to make progress on a service plan - Loss of income or failure to improve income - Being a victim of domestic violence
+- 1. The program must focus on quickly moving residents to permanent housing - 2.
+The program may not screen out clients for: - o Having too little or no income - o Active or history of substance abuse - o Having a criminal record - o History of domestic violence (e.g. lack of a protective order, period of separation from abuser, or law enforcement involvement)

+3. The program may not terminate clients for:

+- o Failure to participate in supportive services - o Failure to make progress on a service plan - o Loss of income or failure to improve income - o Being a victim of domestic violence
-By completing and signing this agreement, I \\\\\\\ (full name), as the authorized \\\\\\\ (project), agree that our project will utilize a housing first approach for this grant.
-I understand that if the project is found to be in non-compliance with housing first, that the El Paso CoC will take corrective action up to and including termination of funding.

-Name of Agency:

-Name of Applicant's Authorized Representative:

-Authorized Representative's Title:

-Signature of Authorized Representative: \\\\\
+By completing and signing this agreement, I (full name), as the authorized representative for housing first approach for this grant.
+I understand that if t housing first, that the El Paso CoC will take corrective active ion up to and including termination of funding.
+Name of Agency: Name of Applicant's Authorized Representative: Authorized Representative's Title: Signature of Authorized Representative: